-Sophisticated online images are definitely luring, but it is better to think it through if you really need that specific table or if there are better choices.
+Sophisticated online images are definitely luring, but it is better to think it through and decide if you really need that specific table or if there are better choices.

 7. Consider installment plans

-Some excellent office furniture pieces are more expensive than the others.
-It is a good thing that furniture retailers offer installment plans with low interest rates for bulkier and pricier furniture.
+Some excellent office furniture pieces are more expensive than others.
+It is a good thing that furniture retailers offer installment plans with low interest rates for bulkier and more expensive furniture.

 8. Know your return policy

 Do not hesitate to ask for the return policy when you are buying office furniture.
 This is to avoid future hassles in case you notice manufacturing defects.